 Navigating Digital Distractions

-The digital age, characterized by constant connectivity, poses challenges in maintaining spiritual connections.
+The digital age, characterized by constant connectivity, poses challenges in maintaining divine connections.
 Religious institutions are urged to reprioritize fostering a tangible presence of spirituality amidst these distractions.

 Physicality vs. Digital Disembodiment